Meet our Team of Professional Organizers

 Highly regarded and nationally recognized as an organizing industry expert, Sarah frequently lectures on organizing and business development.
 She has shared her organizing expertise in print and on dozens of news and television programs.
 Sarah has appeared several times on the hit television series, “Hoarding: Buried Alive” on TLC.

 Sarah holds a B.A. in Journalism and French from the University of Massachusetts, Amherst and attended the Université de Rouen in France.
-She is a Certified Professional Organizer®, a Golden Circle member of the National Association of Professional Organizers (NAPO), The Massachusetts and Delaware Ambassador for NAPO, a member of The Institute for Challenging Disorganization (ICD) and has served as the Directory of Technology on the Board of Directors for NAPO-New England and NAPO-Colorado.
+She is a Certified Professional Organizer®, a Golden Circle member of the National Association of Professional Organizers (NAPO), The Massachusetts and Delaware Ambassador for NAPO, a member of The Institute for Challenging Disorganization (ICD) and has served as the Director of Technology on the Board of Directors for NAPO-New England and NAPO-Colorado.

 Throughout Ann’s career, there was always some element of organization related to her job, but the one thing that she felt was missing was the ability to be able to help someone in a positive way.
 Pursuing a career in the field of professional organizing became a wonderful way to combine her talent for organization with her passion for helping people.